Primrose Mulenga hangs laundry outside her home in South Africa. Photo: Alexa Sedge/Oxfam

 Inequality creates poverty and injustice

-The richest 1% in the world have more than twice as much wealth as 6.9 billion people combined.
+The richest 1% of the world owns more than 95% of the world's population.
 At the same time, millions of people live in extreme poverty, without access to their rights, political power and opportunities.
-This is neither fair nor sustainable.
+Oxfam has estimated that by 2034 we will see the world's first dollar trillionaire (one million million dollars), but eradicating world poverty will take 229 years.
+The situation is neither fair nor sustainable.

-The extreme inequality between rich and poor undermines the fight against poverty, damages economies and creates public frustration, especially as the consequences of climate change become more prevalent.
+Extreme inequality and disparities between rich and poor undermine the fight against poverty, damage economies and create public frustration.
 Unequal societies create social unrest, political instability, crime and violence.

-- is a result of conscious political choices that favour super-rich individuals and corporations
+- is the result of deliberate policy choices that favor super-rich individuals and corporations, increasing carbon emissions

 - exacerbates other dimensions of inequality, such as between women and men, and between different ethnicities